DinnerBuffet/TTSCarcassonne/README.md

 # Carcassonne
 ![Carcassonne](https://github.com/DinnerBuffet/TTSCarcassonne/blob/master/workshop%20splash.jpg)

 NOTE: I am no longer actively updating this mod.
-Others are welcome to branch the code and continue updating it, but as far as I know no one has.
-Issue reports will likely not be investigated.
+Others are welcome to branch the code and continue updating it. mmann78 has started a promising branch with lots of new changes.
+I recommend following that branch for future updates: https://github.com/mmann78/TTSCarcassonne

 The game Tabletop Simulator is required to play the mod: